-To prepare to upgrade VVR when VCS agents for VVR are configured, perform the following tasks in the order presented:
+To prepare to upgrade VVR when VCS agents for VVR are configured, perform the following tasks sequentially:

-- Freezing the service groups and stopping all the applications - Preparing for the upgrade when VCS agents are configured
+- See "Freezing the service groups and stopping all the applications" on page 182. - See "Preparing for the upgrade when VCS agents are configured" on page 185.